o7-Fire/Minecraft-NBot/README.md

     attacks a player using the item currently held by the bot\
     for better effect, equip a weapon first\
 \
+line up\
+    makes the bots line up shoulder to shoulder\
+\
 equipblock (itemname)\
     equips an item onto the bot's hand\
 \